 If your wedding day runs behind schedule, it can cause you stress.
 Delays can annoy antsy guests.
 Delays could even cost you money.
 From the DJ booth, I’ve observed most delays boil down to 5 reasons.
-Fortunately, you can avoid these if you ask the right questions and plan accordingly!
+Fortunately, you can avoid these — if you plan ahead!

 Now, these potential schedule-busters involve other wedding vendors, but I am not blaming any vendors.
 In nearly all cases, their efforts simply take more time than couples might have expected.
 The trick is to communicate openly with your vendors to ensure your schedule is realistic.
 This post will help you ask the right questions and share the proper details to make that happen.